All Episodes

 And we have to make sure Bush doesn't get the nominees he wants, because that will further split the country.

-Meanwhile, on the heels of this story by Pete Yost, filibuster on the table in courtvight, Alan Eisner of Writer of Reuters writes, Senators call for calm on U.S. high court nominee.
+Meanwhile, on the heels of this story by Pete Yost, filibuster on the table in court vite, Alan Eisner of Reuters writes, senators call for calm on U.S. high court nominee.

 Well, how can this be?

-AP says filibuster on the table in in uh in court fight.
+AP says filibuster on the table in court fight.

 Here's Eisner's piece.

-Both sides are preparing for a bloody political battle following the resignation of J Justice O'Connor.
+Both sides are preparing for a bloody political battle following the resignation of Justice O'Connor.

-You know, all weekend we hear from people like Ralph Nees of People for the American Way and Nan Aaron of the Alliance for Justice and other leaders of uh of a Hollywood and George Soros funded left-wing cabal, insisting that President Bush nominate a mainstream conservative to the Supreme Court, or that he unite the nation with a pragmatist or moderate in the character of Sandra Day O'Connor.
+You know, all weekend we hear from people like Ralph Nies of People for the American Way and Nan Aaron of the Alliance for Justice and other leaders of a Hollywood and George Soros-funded left-wing cabal insisting that President Bush nominate a mainstream conservative to the Supreme Court or that he unite the nation with a pragmatist or moderate in the character of Sandra Day O'Connor.

-And as I say, folks, this is uh this is real chutzpah.
+And as I say, folks, this is real chutzpah.

-I mean, these these are the same people in groups that have conspired to undermine the president's judicial appointments for over four years, and they now seek to derail any nominee to the court who isn't a proven activist.
+I mean, these are the same people and groups that have conspired to undermine the president's judicial appointments for over four years, and they now seek to derail any nominee to the court who isn't a proven activist.

 Ted Kennedy started all of this.